 yes fifth course option

-Class preparation and participation, several short response papers, one 6- to 8-page paper, a midterm exam, and a final exam.
-Students who have a B+ average or better may substitute a 10 to 15-page research paper for the final exam.
+Class preparation and participation, several short response papers, one longer 6- to 8-page paper, a midterm exam, and a final exam.
+Students who have a B+ average or better at the end of the semester may substitute a 10 to 15-page research paper for the final exam.

 None; open to all